Hansimov/gtav-filmmaker/dev-plan.md

         * How to ensure the smooth playing (rendering) of the scenes?
     * M3: Use Rockstar Editor
         * Time limit restrictions of recording
-        * Infomation loss of cameras
+        * Information loss of cameras

 Implementations:
     Mode: